mongodb/mongo-ruby-driver/spec/spec_tests/data/transactions_api/README.rst

   - ``description``: The name of the test.

+  - ``skipReason`` (optional): If present, the test should be skipped and the string value will specify a reason.

   - ``failPoint`` (optional): The ``configureFailPoint`` command document to run to configure a fail point on the primary server.